WEC-Sim/WEC-Sim/source/viz.rst

 This section describes how to setup, output, and use Paraview files for visualizing a WEC-Sim simulation.
-For more information about using Paraview for visualization, refer to the `visualization webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-4-mooring-and-visualization>`_, and the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **Viz** example.
+For more information about using Paraview for visualization, refer to the :ref:`webinar4`, and the **Viz** example on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

 Using Paraview visualization improves on SimMechanics's explorer by: